• Reading time:23 mins read

 Diameter: 0.87 in

-This muzzle brake features a flash hider function as well.
+The TacFire 5.56 6-Prong Muzzle Brake features a flash hider function as well.
 The six-prong muzzle device is made of heat-treated steel, covered with Black oxide, and comes with a crush washer.
+Don’t miss the opportunity to get an excellent performance – order the TacFire 5.56 6-Prong Muzzle Brake just now!

 Pros: